Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 * ~ 50GB free storage

 ###  Install Vivado WebPACK
 I recommend to follow the step-by-step instructions within the [Digilent Reference Documentation](https://reference.digilentinc.com/vivado/installing-vivado/start).
-The most recent versions under which this tutorial has been tested is:
+The most recent version under which this tutorial has been tested is:
  * **Vivado 2020.2** (Windows 10 Professional and Ubuntu 18.04.4 LTS)

 ###  Clone this repository